Heat Pump Incentives

 • The purchase and installation of air source heat pumps or mini-split heat pumps

-• Heat pumps must replace an existing heat pump, central air conditioner, or window AC that is at least five years old.
-A heat pump can be matched with a gas furnace or an electric furnace
+• Heat pumps must replace an existing heat pump or central air conditioner that is at least five years old.
+Window air conditioners are also eligible for replacement with a heat pump when the property has no central air conditioning.
+A heat pump may be paired with either a gas or electric furnace.

 • Heat pump must be inverter driven or have a minimum SEER2 (Seasonal Energy Efficiency Rating) of 15.2 and a minimum EER2 (Energy Efficiency Ratio) of 12